Extended permit (new fixed-term residence permit)

 Apply for an extended permit about three months before your residence permit expires

 Apply for an extended permit before your residence permit expires.
 Please notice that the processing of applications and your visit to a service point of the Finnish Immigration Service will take some time.
-However, do not apply for an extended permit until you have three months left to the expiry date of your residence permit.
-If you apply earlier, we may not necessarily be able to assess whether you meet the requirements for an extended residence permit.
-In this case, we would be unable to grant you a permanent residence permit.
+However, we do not recommend that you apply for an extended permit earlier than three months before the expiry date of your residence permit.
+If you apply earlier, we may not necessarily be able to assess whether you meet the requirements for an extended residence permit and may be unable to grant the permit.
 If you have a residence permit for studies, do not apply for an extended permit before you have completed the necessary ECTS credits.

 Working while your application is being processed